springfall2008/batpred/docs/faq.md

 ## My question isn't covered here

-If you are still having trouble feel free to raise a [Github ticket](https://github.com/springfall2008/batpred/issues) for support, or post on the [GivTCP Facebook group](https://www.facebook.com/groups/615579009972782).
+If you are still having trouble feel free to raise a [Github ticket](https://github.com/springfall2008/batpred/issues) for support